 As a composer and songwriter he has over 100 compositions.
-His music regionally is found in the Worthington bicentennial play, The Scioto Company (“Let’s Take a Walk Around Worthington,” “Worthington, Oh Worthington”), and also is composer and lyricist for “Back Where I Belong,” the official song of Licking County, Ohio.
-A family man, Jim has writes many songs for and about children.
-His children’s choir piece “We the Children” was performed by the Columbus Girl’s Choir, Colonial Hills Choir in Worthington, and throughout Ohio.
+His music regionally is found in the Worthington bicentennial play, The Scioto Company (“Let’s Take a Walk Around Worthington,” “Worthington, Oh Worthington”), and also is a composer and lyricist for “Back Where I Belong,” the official song of Licking County, Ohio.
+A family man, Jim writes many songs for and about children.
+His children’s choir piece, “We the Children,” was performed by the Columbus Girl’s Choir, Colonial Hills Choir in Worthington, and throughout Ohio.
 He is honored that his composition, “Here In St. Charles,” was recently voted the official song of his hometown of St. Charles, Illinois.